dedenys/startup/notes.md

 Remember, "A local storage value must be of type string, number, or boolean.
 If you want to store a JavaScript object or array, then you must first convert it to a JSON string with JSON.stringify() on insertion, and parse it back to JavaScript with JSON.parse() when retrieved."

+# Promises

+> "Long running, or blocking tasks, should be executed with the use of a JavaScript Promise.
+The execution of a promise allows the main rendering thread to continue while some action is executed in the background.
+You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation"

+1. pending - Currently running asynchronously
+2. fulfilled - Completed successfully
+3. rejected - Failed to complete

 # Midterm Review